- Psychology & the public

 The Society promotes the understanding of psychology and contributes psychological expertise to the decision-making process.
 We have the evidence-based knowledge and expertise to support policymakers who want to learn more about how psychology can help shape society.

-We contribute scientific, evidence-based submissions to consultations from governments and other organisations on policy and fact-finding initiatives.
+We contribute scientific, evidence-based submissions to external consultations from governments and other organisations on policy and fact-finding initiatives.
+We also consult with our members on the development of new guidance, policy, reports, briefing documents etc.

 This is a series of short briefings aimed at emphasising the role psychology can play in achieving behaviour change.